tydeno/Ploto/README.md

 Ploto checks periodically, if a TempDrive and OutDrive is available for plotting.
 If there is no TempDrive available, or no OutDrive, Ploto checks again in 300 seconds.

+When there is one available, Ploto determines the best OutDrive (most free space) and calls chia.exe to start the plot.
+Ploto iterates once through all available TempDrives and spawns a plot per each TempDrive (as long as enough OutDrive space is given).
+After that, Ploto checks if amount Spawned is equal as defined as input.
+If not, Ploto keeps going until it is.

 You can specify several vital parameters to control when and where plots are spawned, temped and stored.
 PlotoSpawner identifies your drives for temping and storing plots by a common denominator you specify.